-Short for super input/output or Super I/O, SIO is an integrated circuit on a computer motherboard that handles the slower and less prominent input/output devices shown below.
-When the Super input/output was first introduced in the late 1980's it was found on an expansion card, later this chip was embedded into the motherboard and communicated over the ISA bus.
-As ISA began to no longer be used with computers SIO communicated over the PCI bus.
-Today, super I/O communicates through the Southbridge and is still used with computers in order to support older legacy devices.
+Short for super input/output, or super I/O, SIO is an integrated circuit on a computer motherboard that handles the slower and less prominent input/output devices shown below.
+When the super input/output was created in the late 1980s, it was found on an expansion card.
+Later, this chip was embedded into the motherboard and communicated over the ISA (Industry Standard Architecture) bus.
+As ISA stopped being used with computers, SIO communicated over the PCI (peripheral component interconnect) bus.
+Today, super I/O communicates through the Southbridge and is still used with computers to support older legacy devices.

 - Floppy disk controller

 - Intrusion detection